How can a solid vendor relationship guarantee successful library contract negotiations?

 For example, does the vendor request that you report issues, solicit changes and communicate feedback through outlined channels?
 If there is a specific method of contact that is preferred - whether it is a phone number, a specified email address or via in-app tools, this is likely designed to ensure that your needs are met in a timely manner with the proper protocols in place to aid in assisting you.

-Your vendor will likely be happy to explain their process should you have interest in knowing more.
+Your vendor will likely be happy to explain their process should you be interested in knowing more.

 - If you are sending an email or leaving a voicemail, it can be helpful to include the best time and method to reach you should the vendor require more information to assist you.